shubhamgupta2901/forkify-full-stack/README.md

 ![](https://github.com/shubhamgupta2901/forkify/blob/master/screenshots/forkify-screenshot.png "")

-A template for a fullstack javascript application, inspired by [this](https://github.com/atulmy/fullstack-javascript-architecture) repo.
+Template for a fullstack javascript application, inspired by [this](https://github.com/atulmy/fullstack-javascript-architecture) repo.
 The folder structure is experimental and quite opinionated, but serves well for my purposes.

 The overall idea is to provide a micro platform-as-a-service, using a system design like this: